ffverse/ffsimulator/README.md

 The `{ffsimulator}` package uses bootstrap resampling to run fantasy football season simulations supported by historical rankings and nflfastR data, calculating optimal lineups, and returning aggregated results.
-This package can quickly run your league through hundreds of seasons and may help you study:
+This can quickly run your league through hundreds of seasons and may help you study:

 -   expected season finishes and range of outcomes
 -   player contributions to season wins